mrkrumhausen/product-space/00 - intro.md

 This is my design playbook.
 It details how I create successful products, and also how I run my practise.
-It's based on my own experience and study of others' experiences.
+It's based on my own  and study of others' experiences.

 It is a living document that I encourage everyone to contribute to using a [public GitHub repo](https://github.com/mrkrumhausen/design-playbook).